open-mmlab/mmdetection/docs/model_zoo.md

 ## Mirror sites

 We only use aliyun to maintain the model zoo since MMDetection V2.0.
-The model zoo of V1.x remains in AWS and will be deprecated in the future.
+The model zoo of V1.x has been deprecated.

 ## Common settings